crytic/slither/README.md

 # Slither, the Solidity source analyzer
 [![Build Status](https://travis-ci.com/trailofbits/slither.svg?token=JEF97dFy1QsDCfQ2Wusd&branch=master)](https://travis-ci.com/trailofbits/slither)

-Slither is a Solidity static analysis framework.
+Slither is a Solidity static analysis framework written in Python 3.
 It provides an API to easily manipulate Solidity code.
 In addition to exposing a Solidity contracts AST, Slither provides many APIs to quickly check local and state variable usage.

 With Slither you can:
 - Detect vulnerabilities